Mental Health

 • For Teams and Managers

 Disclaimer: This content is for educational purposes only and is not a substitute for professional mental health advice, diagnosis, or treatment.
-If you have concerns about eating disorders or suicidal thinking, seek immediate professional help.
+If you or someone else is in immediate danger, contact local emergency services right away.
+If you’re dealing with substance dependence or severe mental-health symptoms, consult a qualified healthcare professional or addiction specialist.

 Mental Health Minute - Wellness in Tech - logggai Blog